 I hope, for the Parole Board's sake, this assessment proves correct.

 I realise that David McGreavy had some massive psychological problems way back in 1973, psychological problems that may now have miraculously cleared up, but how can anyone be so sure of that?
 I mean, prior to the murders, even the children's mother, in whose house he lived, hadn't detected murderous intent in his character.
 He seemed trustworthy, and even offered to look after the kids as 'a favour', so that she could go to work and earn some money to put food into their sweet little mouths, and buy them some nice clothes.
 So, 'signs' were not there, just as they aren't there now.
 Worrying, isn't it?

 Rather than considering whether or not this man should be released though, it might be better to discuss whether or not he should have been jailed in the first place.
-Most people would recoil at the amount of money spent on keeping this man housed in jail for 45 years, and many would ask why it was necessary to preserve his life, rather than gently putting him to sleep.
+Most people would recoil in horror and disgust, at the amount of money spent on keeping this man housed in jail for 45 years, and many would ask why it was necessary to preserve his life, rather than gently putting him to 'sleep' with something fatal.

 Forty-five years of board-and-lodging, plus his use of water for showering, electricity for lighting his cell, and whatever proportion of prison officers' salaries can be attributed to the safekeeping of this loathsome specimen during that time, must add up to a small fortune, and one that would have been better spent by handing it over to anyone that wanted it, rather than spending one penny of it on McGreavy.